SeleniumHQ/seleniumhq.github.io/docs_source_files/content/CONTRIBUTING.en.md

 All of the Selenium components change quite fast over time, so this might cause the documentation to be out of date.
-If you find this to be the case, as mentioned, don't doubt to create an issue for that.
+If you find this to be the case, as mentioned, don't hesitate to create an issue for that.
 It also might be possible that you know how to bring up to date the documentation, so please send us a pull request with the related changes.